alamgirqazi/blog/_posts/2017-10-08-Elon Musk - Ashlee Vance.md

 in February 1999, the PC maker Compaq Computer suddenly offered to pay $307 million in cash for Zip2.

 Musk and Kimbal had come away with $22 million and $15 million, respectively.

+In July 2002, eBay offered $1.5 billion for PayPal, and Musk and the rest of the board accepted the deal.
+Musk netted about $250 million from the sale to eBay, or $180 million after taxes—enough to make what would turn out to be his very wild dreams possible.

+Musk had picked Los Angeles with intent.
+It gave him access to space or at least the space industry.

+Howard Hughes, the U.S. Air Force, NASA, Boeing, and myriad other people and organizations have performed much of their manufacturing and cutting-edge experimentation in and around Los Angeles.
+Today the city remains a major hub for the military’s aeronautics work
+Musk’s first interactions with the aeronautics community were with an eclectic collection of space enthusiasts, members of a nonprofit group called the Mars Society.

+Musk had reverted to his childhood state as a devourer of information and had emerged from this meditative process with the realization that rockets could and should be made much cheaper than what the Russians were offering.

+In July 2002, Musk was gripped by the excitement of this daring enterprise, and eBay made its aggressive move to buy PayPal for $1.5 billion.
+This deal gave Musk some liquidity and supplied him with more than $100 million to throw at SpaceX.
+With such a massive up-front investment, no one would be able to wrestle control of SpaceX away from Musk as they had done at Zip2 and PayPal.